Delni/Delni/README.md

 # Hi there 👋

 I'm Nicolas Delauney, a passionnate developer with a weakness for front end and JAMStack.
 I value Open-Source and love to learn new techs / frameworks.
-Currently in Bordeaux, France :wine_glass: 🇫🇷.
+Currently in the Beaujolais countryside, France :wine_glass: 🇫🇷.
 My secret passion is creating new UI/UX 🎨 with the lowest cognitive effort 🧠 (aka intuitive is better) and dataviz 📊
 I'm also a keeb's lover ⌨️❤️